Admin-Script/specification/index.md

 ## 6.2 Methods

-Methods can be returned as functions from the dot attribute access operator method that is `a.b()` is evaluated as `a.get_attribute("b")()`, methods receive no special treatement and are treated as attributes.
+Methods can be returned as functions from the dot attribute access operator method that is `a.b()` is evaluated as `a.get_attribute("b")()`, methods receive no special treatment and are treated as attributes.

 ## 6.3 Restrictions

-Attribute access on a type which is not an AdminScript compatible type is restricted, that is the type must have a dot operator method and must be a registered type.
+Attribute access on a type that is not an AdminScript compatible type is restricted, that is the type must have a dot operator method and must be a registered type.

 For example, In a python engine without attribute access regulation